unconv/chat-wtf/README.md

 There is a simple Python version of the chatbot in `python/chat.py`.
 You can run it from the command line and it will ask for a question and then give you an answer.
 You can exit by typing `exit` as the question (or with `Ctrl+C`)

 The Python version uses the `text-davinci-003` engine.
+It was made in the first version of the repo, and since abandoned (at least for now)

 ## API key